AzadNetCH/Clash/README.md

 - **24** *Hours* (for Windows version)

-Now Save and Select that.
+Now, Save and Select that.

 # In the [V2RayNG](https://github.com/2dust/v2rayNG/releases) (Android)